 Due to the COVID-19 pandemic funeral services were held privately.

 Memorial contributions may be sent to Hebrew Day School, Congregation Ohave Shalom and United Hospice of Rockland County.

 Funeral arrangements are honorably entrusted to the Joseph N. Garlick Funeral Home - Monticello; 845-794-7474 or www.josephngarlickfuneralhome.com.

-To plant a tree in memory of Irving Podhurst, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Irving Podhurst, please visit our Tree Store

 We are deeply sorry for your loss ~ the staff at Joseph N. Garlick Funeral Home